MiCROTEC Connect: The Virtual Lumber Yard at Piveteau Bois

 The third MiCROTEC system is the Goldeneye 900 multi-sensor quality scanner in transverse transport.
 It is responsible for quality grading of the fresh boards as well as the definite identification of each lamella.
 Thus, Piveteau Bois can recognize and allocate each log and each board by means of this digital fingerprint.
 This results not only in added value, but also the full traceability from board to log.

-A great result, but one that doesn’t lead Piveteau Bois to sit back and relax – quite the opposite, in fact: “To keep getting better, we are continuously working on new projects, and MiCROTEC is a reliable and trusted partner that keeps pushing us forward with new ideas and innovations.”
-MiCROTEC will be presenting the next evolutionary stage of the fingerprint system at Ligna 2023 in Hannover, Germany.
+A great result, but one that doesn't lead Piveteau Bois to sit back and relax – quite the opposite, in fact: "To keep getting better, we are continuously working on new projects, and Microtec is a reliable and trusted partner that keeps pushing us forward with new ideas and innovations."
+MiCROTEC will be presenting the next evolutionary stage of the fingerprint system already at the Ligna 2023 in Hannover.

 The full article from TIMBER-ONLINE can be found here.